ORCA card: E-purse

 An ORCA card can be used as a stored-value card through a function called the electronic purse (E-purse).
 The E-purse holds value that can be used like cash to pay fare.
 The minimum value that can be added to an E-purse is $5.
 The maximum value that can be stored in an E-purse is $400.

 PugetPass

 PugetPass is a regional monthly pass that lets passengers travel on nearly every transit service in the region for a calendar month.
 A PugetPass is valid for payment of trip fares up to the value of the pass.
 Trip fares above the value of the pass may be paid with E-purse value.
 (Example: a passenger who has a $2.50 PugetPass and rides a service that costs $3.75 would have $2.50 covered by the PugetPass and $1.25 would be deducted from their E-Purse).
 Washington State Ferries does not accept the PugetPass.
 Pass values available range from 50¢ to $5.75 in 25¢ increments; there is also a $10.00 value pass.
 Passes are priced at $36 per $1 of fare value.

+Contactless payment

+Since February 2026, ORCA has accepted other forms of contactless payment at fare readers on most trains, buses, and ferries; the exceptions include the Seattle Center Monorail and Washington State Ferries.
+Credit and debit cards with contactless capabilities from Visa, Mastercard, Discover, or American Express are accepted, along with mobile wallet platforms Apple Pay, Google Pay, and Samsung Pay.
+Riders using a contactless card or mobile wallet are able to access normal adult fares and receive a 2-hour transfer; other ORCA products, such as passes, youth fares, and ORCA Lift, are not able to use contactless payment platforms.
+For services that use proof-of-payment for fare collection, fare enforcement personnel will ask for part of a card number to confirm payment.